Harnet69/Guess-Celebrity/README.md

 ![Know Your Staff](https://github.com/Harnet69/Know-Your-Staff/blob/master/app/GitHubFiles/qr-code.png)
 * scan QR code with your android phone camera, when download and install .apk file
 * download app to your Android phone from [Google Play]()
-* clone a project code fron this repo to your computer, and run it via Android studio or another Android emulator
+* clone a project code from this repo to your computer, and run it via Android studio or another Android emulator